On universal classes of Lyapunov functions for linear switched systems: Introduction

 The contribution of this paper is twofold.
 First, we provide a general sufficient condition for a class of functions to be universal (Proposition~\ref{prop-approx}), which is a formalization of fundamental ideas already present in \cite{molch1,molch2,molch-scl,blanchini}.
 As a corollary, we recover the universal classes of functions obtained in these references.
 We next derive the main results of this paper, which provide some necessary conditions for the universality of classes of functions.
-The first one, Theorem~\ref{no-universal}, is an abstract result which applies to families of real analytic functions.
+The first one, Theorem~\ref{no-universal}, is an abstract result which applies to families of real-valued functions that are analytic outside the origin.
 The fact that polynomials with a uniform bound $m$ on their degree do not form a universal class~\cite{bcm} follows as a simple consequence of this result.
 Finally, Theorem~\ref{prop-suivante} states that families of piecewise-polynomial continuous functions whose construction involves at most $l$ polynomials of degree at most $m$ (for given positive integers $l,m$) cannot be universal.